pseudolanguagecompiler/FlashHorizonTheory/README.md

 ### 3.2 Observer Problem

-A macroscopic superposition |φ₁⟩ + |φ₂⟩ receives Nλt flashes (N = number of particles).
+A macroscopic superposition |φ₁⟩ + |φ₂⟩ receives Nλt flashes (N = number of neurons in a Brain).
-Counting statistics pick a definite history F₁ or F₂ consistent with Born probabilities.
+Counting statistics pick a definite history F₁ or F₂.
-No special role for biological observers—any flash‑dense region yields classicality.

 ### 3.3 Information Paradox